demidovakatya/demidovakatya.github.io/_posts/2016-06-05-telegram-bots.markdown

 _(Except for, maybe, Slack.
 And Telegram.)_

+> And, by the way, here is [my telegram](https://t.me/demidovakatya).
+Feel free to ask questions or simply send something awesome. :3

 ## Telegram's Killer Feature

 Secure chats, channels, stickers are awesome.
 And Telegram bots are awesome as well – you just need someone to show you that awesomeness.
 I am amazed how easier life may become after adding these bots to your Telegram: